-Today’s troubled economy has forced many Americans to tighten their belts and “cut the fat” to weather the financial storm.
+You may have felt flush with cash when you first took out that auto loan, but occasionally things happen that force you to tighten your belt and “cut the fat” to weather the financial storm.
 For some people, that means deferring or postponing their car payments.
 While doing so can provide a brief respite, unfortunately not everyone is able to defer on their loan.
 The lender and the terms of the loan agreement determine eligibility.
-Here are some guidelines to follow if you need to defer your car payment.

 Read the Fine Print

 Deferring a car payment is not as simple as missing the repayment for a month or two then picking up right where you left off.
 Approved deferral applicants are granted a grace period before they are required to resume making payments but there may be some additional charges and penalties to pay for the privilege of deferring the loan.
 Plus, you still will be responsible for the full amount of your loan, so either your monthly payments will need to increase or the loan term will have to lengthen to enable you to meet your obligations.
 Be sure to read the small print in your contract so you understand the situation.
 In some cases, only the car payment is deferred, not the interest.